ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 With "Upload Link", you can invite arbitrary acquaintances or collaboration partners to upload files or folders directly to a selected location in your Seafile Library.
 The method does not require the recipient to have an ERDA Seafile account.

-The given exmaple is in order to allow the upload to a folder.
+The given example is in order to allow the upload to a folder.

 IF you hold the cursor above the specific folder in which you want to receive data from others, you can click on the "Share" icon, and click "Upload Link".